 —Allison, 26, Toronto

-I did mushrooms a lot in undergrad, and every time I had horrible trips; I thought I was a huge loser and the world was coming to an end.
+I did them a lot in undergrad, and every time I had horrible trips.
+I thought I was a huge loser and the world was coming to an end.
 The only time I thought things were going well, my friend and I spent two hours drawing things in the snow with our boots.
-I thought we were making some profound art, but then I started to come down and realized all we had drawn was the word POO, and I felt such shame.
-It was gigantic, too, like it took us a long time.
-We had drawn really big letters on the quad.
+I thought we were making some profound art but then I started to come down and realized all we had drawn was the word POO.
+I felt such shame.
+It was gigantic too, like it took us a long time.
+Really big letters on the quad.—Emma, 28, writer